jbb1999/Sonosvolumecontroller/readme.rst

 Support
 -------

-If you need support for CSGO TUG, contact me on discord.
+If you need support for sonos volume controller, contact me on discord.
 Jbb#0001